pantsel/ansible-kong-examples/README.md

 ### 7. Verify Kong is up and running on all hosts

-To ensure Kong is running correctly on all hosts, use `curl` to make requests on port 8000.
-Below are examples of how to issue these requests:
+To ensure Kong is running correctly on all hosts:

 ```bash
 $ curl http://ubuntu.orb.local:8000